It can heal your heart and mind, but you have to eat the right kind.

 Natural cocoa powder has a somewhat bitter, acidic taste.

-In the 19th century, Dutch chocolate makers discovered that they could treat the powder with alkaline salts to tone down the bitterness.
+Dutch chocolate makers discovered that they could treat the powder with alkaline salts to tone down the bitterness.

 It softens the natural acid flavor of cocoa.